aldabus/DouglasEtAl_UK_HEM_GMM/README.md

 ## Features and Functionality

-All scripts currently provided are coded in Matlab, but we will be producing equivalent codes in Python and Fortran in the near future.
+All versions of the model are currently coded in Matlab and Excel, but we will be producing equivalent codes in Python and Fortran in the near future.

-#DATDT24 script
+#DATDT24.m (Matlab script) and DATDT24_ModelEvaluation.xlsx (Excel file)

 Returns pseudo-spectral accelerations for the Douglas et al. (2024) UK HEM model given the following input parameters: